zgrossbart/jslim/README.md

 Why does JSlim build with Gradle?
 --------------------------------------

 JSlim could build with [Ant](http://ant.apache.org) or [Maven](http://maven.apache.org), but I wanted a new project to try out [Gradle](http://www.gradle.org).
 I stuck with Gradle because it's awesome.
-Check out my 22 line gradle.build file.
+Check out my gradle.build file and see how easy it is to make a complex build in Gradle.

 Feedback
 --------------------------------------